Dr. Isabel B. Franco - International Sustainability Advisor * Consultora Internacional en Sostenibilidad

 Impact: I recently delivered the consultation workshop ' From Climate Education to Action'.
 The workshop took place at the first Thematic Conference on Education for Sustainable Development: Achieving the Global Goals, organised by the United Nations: Institute for the Advanced Study of Sustainability.
 Participants agree that the stakeholders should join efforts and create an impact on the following areas:

-- Good Governance for the implementation of the Sustainable Development Goals in Higher Education.
+- Commitment to the youth -ICT and innovation for sustainable lifestyles - Collaboration between parties to achieve the Sustainable development Goals. - Good Governance for the implementation of the Sustainable Development Goals in Higher Education.
+Participant Stakeholders and Collaborators:

 Education for Sustainable Development: A Traditional Knowledge Perspective